 (Oasis Workflow.
-Screenshot source: plugin website)
+Screenshot source: plugin site)

-The plugin also has a “Pro” version that includes additional functionality, such as allowing you to set up multiple workflows, copy workflow and copy steps, auto-submit, revise published content and much more.
+The plugin also has a “Pro” version that includes additional functionality, such as allowing you to set up multiple workflows, copy workflow and copy steps, auto-submit, revise published content and more.

 Step 10 – Assign Responsibilities

 (Who will handle all aspects of your site?)

 The final step in the business site planning process is to decide who will be responsible for various areas of your site and content and assign these to your human resources, or consider outsourcing.